MafaldaSFerreira/physalia_adaptation_course-2024/05_day5/Tutorial_Day5_FunctionalAnn.md

 # have a look
 head(outlier_temp_rda)

-# which columns shoud we keep?
+# which columns should we keep?
 outlier_temp_rda_bed <- outlier_temp_rda[, c(2, 5, 6, 1)]

 # save your file